kangqiwang/Book-For-Dev-And-Fin/Data/data engineering/Fundamentals of Data Engineering.md

  - data lifecycle management:

- - Ethics and privacy:
+ - Ethics and privacy: mask personally identifiable information(PII) and other sensitive information, data regulations, such as GDPR, CCPA

 3. DataOps

 DataOps maps the best practices of Agile methodology, DevOps, and statistical process control to data.
-Whereas DevOps aims to improve the release and quality of software products, DataOps does the same thing for data products
+Whereas DevOps aims to improve the release and quality of software products, DataOps does the same thing for data products.

 - Rapid innovation and experimentation delivering new insights to customers with increasing velocity
 - Extremely high data quality and very low error rates
 - Collaboration across complex arrays of people, technology, and environments
 - Clear measurement, monitoring, and transparency of results

+ - Automation
+ - Observability and monitoring
+ - Incident response
-- Lean practices (such as lead time reduction and minimizing defects) and the resulting improvements to quality and productivity are things we are glad to see gaining momentum both in software and data operations.
+Lean practices (such as lead time reduction and minimizing defects) and the resulting improvements to quality and productivity are things we are glad to see gaining momentum both in software and data operations.

 4. Data architecture

 5. Orchestration

+orchestration systems also build job history capabilities, visulization and alerting, Airflow

 6. Software Engineering

+- cire data processing code
+- development of open source frameworks
+- streaming
+- Infrastructure as code
+- Pipelines as code
+- General-purpose problem solving

+## designing good data architecture

+### principles of good data architecture

+#### choose common conponents wisely

+#### plan for failure

+#### architecture for scalability

+#### architecture is leadership

+#### always be architecting

+#### build loosely coupled systems

+#### make reversible decisions

+#### prioritize seurity

+#### embrace finops